U.S. flag

 Pregnant women are more likely to get cystitis.
 Other high-risk groups include people who have a urinary catheter or anatomical changes in their urinary tract, as well as people who have diabetes, multiple sclerosis or a urological disease.

 Women who have already had cystitis are also more likely to get it again.
-It's more common after menopause.
+It is more common after menopause.

 Prevalence

-Women are much more likely to get cystitis than men are because their urethra is shorter, which makes it easier for bacteria to enter the bladder.
+Women are much more likely than men to get cystitis because their urethra is shorter, which makes it easier for bacteria to enter the bladder.
 About 10 out of 100 women have cystitis at least once a year.
 Half of those women have it again within one year.

 Effects

 If the symptoms stay in the lower urinary tract (the bladder and the urethra) and there are no risk factors for severe cystitis or complications, then the cystitis is referred to as "uncomplicated."
-This is easy to treat and usually goes away without too much trouble.
+This is easy to treat and usually goes away without any trouble.

 You should urgently seek a doctor or go to a hospital if you have cystitis and the following symptoms develop: